section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 This topic could interest individuals and/or groups who would like to verify domain names for its validity and credibility through coding.

-At the end of this tutorial, it is possible to have a good grasp on retrieving DNS (Domain Name System) information by coding in Python Shell, skills developed or refreshed in website API commands within Windows PowerShell, and a tighter hold on identifying the complexities of domain modifications in an ever-changing technical space.
+At the end of this tutorial, it is possible to have a good grasp on retrieving DNS (Domain Name System) information in Python Shell and Windows PowerShell.

 Overall, this tutorial helps complete reverse domain name lookups.